We offer comprehensive consulting services to support your lifestyle in Johor Bahru, Malaysia.

 Mr. Ashikaga decided to apply for a residence pass (RP-T) to eliminate downsizing thinking.
 Now, he and his family are enjoying their stay in Malaysia with a residence pass.

-Long-term Visas Required to Migrate Malaysia (7 Types of Migration Models)
+Long-term Visas Required to Migrate to Malaysia (7 Types of Migration Models)

-The following 7 types of migration models are suitable for those who would like a long-term stay in Malaysia.
+The following 7 migration options are ideal for those seeking a long-term stay in Malaysia.

-① Education Migration (Student Pass + Dependant Pass)
+① Education Migration (Student Pass + Guardian Pass)

-When a foreign student enrolls in an international school in Malaysia, they will be granted a student pass.
-This pass enables the student to attend school and serves as a permit for foreign students.
+When a foreign student enrolls in an international school in Malaysia, they can obtain a student pass.
+This pass allows the student to attend school and stay in Malaysia.

-For instance, if a family with an elementary school student and a junior high school student, along with their mother, moves to Malaysia for education, this set of student passes and guardian pass allows the entire family to stay in Malaysia.
-If they have preschool-aged siblings, they can also accompany them.
+For example, if a family with an elementary school student and a junior high school student moves to Malaysia along with their mother, this combination of student passes and a guardian pass allows the entire family to reside in Malaysia.
+Younger siblings, even those of preschool age, can also join the family.

-2. ② A student pass could be applied for at schools that have been granted by the government (generally not applicable to nursery schools with only students under 6 years old).
+2. ② Student passes are available for schools that are approved by the government (generally not applicable to nursery schools for children under 6 years old).

-3. ③ Only one guardian pass will be issued, regardless of how many children
+3. ③ Only one guardian pass is issued per family, regardless of the number of children.

-4. ④ A Guardian pass is not eligible for working
+4. ④ A Guardian pass holder is not eligible for working in Malaysia.

-For more information on student passes, please visit the Malaysian government's official website.
+For more details on student passes, please visit the Malaysian government's official website.

 (Case study) Study abroad experience

-A Japanese family traveled to Malaysia for their children's education.
-The mother was granted a Guardian Pass and her children received Student Passes.
+A Japanese family relocated to Malaysia to provide their child with an international education.
+The mother obtained a Guardian Pass, while her child was issued Student Pass.

-Due to the requirement to renew a visa on an annual basis, there was a possibility that the new visa could not be obtained prior to the expiration of the previous visa.
-In such a case, the school informed her that she would have to depart Malaysia on the day the visa expired and re-enter the country to obtain a Social Visit Pass after the expiration date.
+One challenge they encountered was the need to renew their visas annually.
+There was a risk that the new visas might not be approved before the existing ones expired.
+In such a situation, the school advised that the mother would need to leave Malaysia on the day the visa expired and re-enter the country to obtain a Social Visit Pass while awaiting the new visa.

-In this aspect, the MM2H visa and S-MM2H visa, as outlined below, are suitable visas for individuals looking to stay in Malaysia.
+In this regard, the MM2H and S-MM2H visas, described below, are ideal options for those looking to stay in Malaysia long-term.

 ② Family Migration (MM2H / S-MM2H Visa)

 The S-MM2H visa is a long-stay visa operated independently by the Sarawak state government.
-The features of this visa are that it allows long-term stays not only in Sarawak but also in West Malaysia, and compared to the MM2H visa, which has new conditions, the application conditions are relaxed, especially for those over 50 years old.
+This visa allows long-term stays not only in Sarawak but also in West Malaysia.
+Compared to the revised MM2H visa, the S-MM2H offers more flexible requirements, particularly for applicants over 50 years old.

 For more information, please refer to "Sarawak-Malaysia My Second Home (S-MM2H) Visa Application Guide".